 Probate is a process in which a court distributes your assets to beneficiaries either according to your will or via state law if no will is in place.
 If you have written a will, then the court verifies that it is valid.
 There is also a process for people who wish to challenge or contest the will.

-The point of the probate—even if you have a legal and valid will—is to oversee that it is executed and to ensure that any debts left behind by the deceased are handled.
-Usually, any debt or remaining expenses are paid with the deceased’s assets before they get distributed if there are funds available in the estate.
+The point of probate is to oversee the execution of a will and ensure that any debts left behind by the deceased are handled.
+This is crucial because creditors have a right to be paid from your estate.
+Usually, any debt or remaining expenses are paid with the deceased’s assets before they are distributed if there are funds available in the estate.

 Should I Avoid Probate?

-This is a personal question that you should discuss with an estate planning attorney.
+This is a personal question that you should discuss with a will and probate lawyer.
 Some people may choose to create wills because they want the oversight of probate.
-Other people want to avoid probate solely because of how public the process is.
+Other people want to avoid probate because of how public the process is and the estate taxes that come with it.

 C. Alvarez Law